Digital Logistics Market Size and Share

 By System/Type: Analytics anchors decision intelligence

-Data Management & Analytics held a 30% share of the digital logistics market size in 2024 thanks to its role in converting raw data into tactical and strategic insights.
-Users report 18-25% logistics cost reductions after embedding predictive models that fine-tune replenishment, carrier selection and dock scheduling.
-Cloud-based data fabrics ingest IoT, ERP and telematics feeds, enabling AI engines to surface anomalies in near real time.
+Data Management and Analytics held a 30% share of the digital logistics market size in 2024, thanks to its role in converting raw data into tactical and strategic insights.
+Users report 18-25% logistics cost reductions after embedding predictive models that fine-tune replenishment, carrier selection, and dock scheduling.
+Cloud-based data fabrics ingest IoT, ERP, and telematics feeds, enabling AI engines to surface anomalies in near real time.

-Fleet Management is the fastest-growing system at a 22.81% CAGR over 2025-2030.
-The proliferation of on-vehicle sensors, driver-assistance tech and emissions regulations forces carriers to digitize fleet operations.
-Warehouse Management Systems retain 22% share and benefit from robotics integration that reduces travel time and boosts pick accuracy.
-Tracking & Monitoring platforms enjoy adoption spikes in pharma and food chains where regulators demand end-to-end condition visibility.
-Meanwhile, niche modules for customs, returns and reverse logistics gain traction as cross-border e-commerce scales.
+Fleet Management is the fastest-growing system, with a 22.81% CAGR from 2025 to 2030.
+The proliferation of on-vehicle sensors, driver-assistance tech, and emissions regulations forces carriers to digitize fleet operations.
+Warehouse Management Systems retain a 22% share and benefit from robotics integration that reduces travel time and boosts pick accuracy.
+Tracking and Monitoring platforms experience adoption spikes in the pharmaceutical and food industries, where regulators demand end-to-end visibility of conditions.
+Meanwhile, niche modules for customs, return,s and reverse logistics gain traction as cross-border e-commerce scales.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.